The Engineering ToolBox Web Google

 The Enthalpy Difference

-The enthalpy difference when heating air without changing moisture content can be expressed as:
+The enthalpy difference when heating air without adding moisture can be calculated as:

 dhA-B = cpa tB + x [cpw tB + hwe] - cpa tA + x [cpw tA + hwe]